This post contains affiliate links & photos. See our full disclosure here.

 Of course, the simplest way to fill your calendar is to put a small piece of individually-wrapped chocolate, candy canes, or candy behind each door.

 But since Advent falls smack dab in the middle of cold and flu season, all that sugar is not really a good idea if you want to stay healthy through the Holidays.
-(Sugar weakens/suppresses your immune system making it harder to fight off sicknesses.)
+(It’s been said that sugar can weaken/suppress your immune system thereby making it harder to fight off winter illnesses.)